 5. Safety Goggles.
 Proper eye protection is required for every lab.
 Without goggles, the lab cannot be performed and the student receives a score of 0 for that day.
-Lab approved goggles are available at the bookstore.
-Any other goggles must seal to the face with an elastic strap and be specifically for chemistry.
+Lab approved goggles are available at the bookstore; other goggles will not be permitted.